hackoregon/civic/packages/component-library/stories/collapsable.notes.md

 ## Standard

 The Standard story shows uses the standard usage of the Collapsable for the CIVIC platform.
-Collapsable includes standard styling.

-## Custom
+## Example: Alternate Usage

-The Custom story shows all possible properties that can be passed to Collapsable component for customization.
+This example shows another way of implementing the Collapsable component